uberspark/uberspark/src/experimental-toolchain/bridges/README.rst

-home for uberobject verification and compilation bridges along with integration shims
+namespace for uberobject verification and compilation bridges along with integration shims

 ``vbridge``
     verification bridges to interface with verification tools to verify uobjects (e.g., frama-c, coq)